mannichopra/Bike-rental/README.md

 ```

-7. **Next, Emily would like data about memberships purchased in 2023, with subtotals and grand totals for all the different combinations of membership types and months.
+7. **Next, Jessica would like data about memberships purchased in 2023, with subtotals and grand totals for all the different combinations of membership types and months.
 Display the total revenue from memberships purchased in 2023 for each combination of month and membership type.
 Generate subtotals and grand totals for all possible combinations.
 There should be 3 columns: membership_type_name , month , and total_revenue .
 Sort the results by membership type name alphabetically and then chronologically by month**:
 ```sql